In this guide, we are going to learn how to fold the traditional origami Cicada using a single piece of origami paper.

 The Cicada is a large winged insect best recognized by its loud buzzing mating calls.
 Cicadas are well known in Japanese culture, which has made them the object of many origami artists.

-This is one of our easy origami tutorials, can be done within 2 to 3 minutes, and only utilizes a series of valley folds.
+This is one of our easy origami tutorials, that can be done within 3 to 4 minutes, and only utilizes a series of valley folds.

 Let’s get folding!